 Any Site that is in production mode will only work with real, live gateway accounts.
 If you are experiencing problems with incorrect credentials, ensure that you don’t have a mismatch between your Chargify Site mode (test vs. production) and your type of gateway (test vs. live)

 The Multi-Gateway feature allows you to connect a single site with multiple gateways and is available on request.
 Please contact support for more information.

 The following section about Selecting a Gateway applies to the current, pre Multi-Gateway behavior.

 In a multi-gateway environment, you can always connect with another available gateway.
+You can also connect with the same gateway multiple times.
 You can’t disconnect from a given gateway if it stores payment profiles, though.

 There are three new terms associated with the Multi-Gateway feature: Gateway Handle, _Accepted Payment Types and a Default Gateway for a given payment type.

 Every gateway should have a unique gateway handle.
 A gateway handle must be specified when adding a gateway.
 A gateway handle can be passed via an API call or in chargify.js configuration to directly select which gateway a given payment profile should be stored in.
 It is required to use a gateway_handle attribute via API for the request to be processed correctly if you have connected multiple gateways from the same provider.

 Each gateway supports given payment types.
 For example, Stripe supports credit cards and ACH, GoCardless supports Direct Debit only and Braintree supports credit cards and PayPal.

 You can explicitly select which payment types should be accepted for a given gateway.
 You won’t be able to store payment profiles of a given type in a gateway if this payment type is not set as accepted for a given gateway.